Expand Menu

 Imitation Gold Leaf Vs. Real Gold Leaf

-There are two factors to consider in choosing gold leaf, its value and weight.
+There are two main factors to consider when choosing a gold leaf: its content/value and weight.
+Additionally, you should also consider the choice of adhesive size.

 Gold Content

-Gold content expresses the purity of the leaf and ranges from 6 karat to 24 karat which is 100% gold.
-The degree to which the gold is mixed with silver or bronze will determine the karat value-- silver will give a cooler tone and bronze a warmer tone.
+Gold content expresses the purity of the leaf and ranges from 6 karat to 24 karat, which is 100% gold.
+The degree to which the gold is mixed with silver or bronze will determine the karat value: silver will give a cooler tone and bronze a warmer tone.
 Gold content should be chosen in light of the project to be done, specifically whether the project is indoor or outdoor.
-All exterior projects should be gilded with gold leaf no less than 23.75 kt, since gold being the nobelist of metals is resistant to corrosion-- the purer it is, the stronger it will resist rain, snow, sleet, and wind.
+All exterior projects should be gilded with gold leaf no less than 23.75 kt.
+Because gold is the noblest of metals, it is resistant to corrosion—the purer it is, the stronger it will resist rain, snow, sleet, and wind.
 Gold leaf of such value will maintain its integrity for 30+ years.
 Interior projects, since they are not subject to climate changes, can be gilded with gold leaf of less than 23 kt.
-Typically, interior gilding of architectural features is 22 karat.
-The 21-22 karat is good for interiors and has been used for centuries because it is extremely durable.
-The gold leaf used for interiors if alloyed with other metals can actually make it more durable to withstand general wear and tear and cleaning.
+Typically, interior gilding of architectural features is 22 karat gold.
+The 21-22 karat range is good for interiors and has been used for centuries because it is extremely durable.
+The gold leaf used for interiors, if alloyed with other metals, can actually make it more durable to withstand general wear and tear and cleaning.

 Weight

 Gold leaf is weighed in grams per 1,000 leaves.
 The heavier the gold leaf, the more resistant it is to the climate and environmental issues.
-For this reason, a substantially heavy leaf is required for all exterior gilding projects-- domes, statues, weathervanes, ornament.
+For this reason, a substantially heavy leaf is required for all exterior gilding projects—domes, statues, weathervanes, ornament.
 Typically, 18-23 grams per 1,000 leaves is recommended for exterior projects.
 As a studio, we will only use 21 or 23 grams.
-Interior gilding projects are considerably less vulnerable to climate and environmental issues and are therefore permitted to use a lighter leaf.
+Interior gilding projects, however, are considerably less vulnerable to climate and environmental issues and are therefore better suited to use a lighter leaf.

 John Canning & Co. has used authentic gold leaf to execute a number of projects pictured here including the San Francisco City Hall, the West Virginia State Capitol, the Prometheus Statue at Rockefeller Center, the Horace Bushnell Memorial Theatre, the War Memorial Opera House, and many others.

-Imitation leaf gives the appearance of solid gold despite the fact that it does not contain any gold at all.
-It is composed of some combination of copper, zinc, and brass and is much less expensive than gold leaf which is its primary drawing factor.
-Much like the low karat forms of authentic gold leaf, imitation gold can be more sensitive to climate and environmental issue and is therefore not recommended for exterior projects.
+Imitation leaf, also called composition gold leaf, Dutch metal, or Dutch gold, gives the appearance of solid gold, despite the fact it does not contain any gold at all.
+It is composed of some combination of copper, zinc, and brass and is much less expensive than gold leaf, which is its primary drawing factor.
+When choosing a leaf, you'll want to consider a couple of factors.
+First, determine its material composition, whether it's made from a combination of brass, copper, or other metal alloys, as this impacts both its appearance and durability.
+Durability is another key factor: you might opt for imitation leaf which will have to be treated with protective coatings, to help delay tarnishing.
+Additionally, consider the intended application, such as indoor or outdoor use, which may require different levels of protection.
+Much like the low karat forms of genuine gold leaf, imitation gold can be more sensitive to climate and environmental issues and is therefore not recommended for exterior projects.
 It is often used indoors and its desirability comes from its inexpensive nature and the fact that it is easier to handle.

 Imitation gold leaf gilding in progress at a private residence can be seen here.

 If it can be afforded, it is usually more beneficial to use authentic gold leaf for both appearance and durability.
 The aesthetic of authentic gold leaf is much more consistent, rich, and brilliant than imitation leaf.
-Authentic leaf is also more practical since it will maintain its integrity for many years.
-Imitation leaf is subject to oxidation and tarnish and, even if sealed with a protective top coat, it will often not last more than a few years without acquiring a green, dull haze.
+Authentic leaf is also more practical, since it will maintain its integrity for many years.
+Imitation leaf is subject to oxidation and tarnish and, even if sealed with a protective top coat, will often not last more than a few years before it acquires a green, dull haze.
 Circumstances aside, using authentic gold leaf for a gilding project is usually worth the investment.
-Although for the most part gold leaf is recommended, imitation leaf can be ideal for certain projects, especially interior gilding projects containing a lot of surface area to be covered.
-Additionally, ceilings, cornices and other out of reach areas are most suitable for imitation gold.
+With that being said, imitation leaf can be ideal for certain projects, especially interior gilding projects containing a lot of surface area to be covered.
+Additionally, ceilings, cornices and other out of reach areas are more suitable for imitation gold, as these locations are less likely to be touched or subjected to wear and tear that could lead to tarnishing.
+The choice between real and imitation gold leaf hinges on your project's needs and budget.
+If you have any questions or a project you would like to discuss, please contact us.

 John Canning & Co. performed interior gilding projects at the Shrine of Our Lady of Guadalupe in La Crosse, WI as well as Radio City Music Hall where over 180,000 square feet were gilded with some type of metal leaf.
 The gilding at Radio City Music Hall consisted of both real and imitation leaf.